EclecticGriffin/notsciibot/README.md

 go wrong, as the best choice at any given step is not necessarily the best across an entire episode in the environment.

-To that end one could implement an epsilon-greedy strategy, which defers to a random action some amount of the time, and this can be good for exploration, but feels somewhat unsound given the information derived from the model.
+To that end, one could implement an epsilon-greedy strategy, which defers to a random action some amount of the time.
+This can be good for exploration but feels somewhat unsound given the information derived from the model.

-Deep Q-Networks attempt to solve the problem of shortsighted greedy actions and can be made deterministic or semi-stochastic as one sees fit.
-In essence, a Q-Network propagates rewards backward in time to try to associate actions with low immediate reward with later states that produce high reward.
+Deep Q-Networks attempt to solve the problem of shortsighted, greedy actions and can be made deterministic or semi-stochastic as one sees fit.
+In essence, a Q-Network propagates rewards backward in time to try to associate actions that have low immediate rewards with later states that produce high reward to give the agent from "foresight".

 In practice, as demonstrated with the Atari environments, this can be quite effective, as long as the agent is encouraged to explore